yuefan98/nleis.py/docs/source/getting-started.rst

 Step 1: Installation
 ====================

 If you are not familiar with :code:`impedance.py`, please first read `their documentation <https://impedancepy.readthedocs.io/en/latest/getting-started.html>`_ before exploring this toolbox.
-This toolbox is designed to be a toolbox for :code:`impedance.py`.
+This software is designed to be a toolbox for :code:`impedance.py`.
 Please follows the following instruction to setup an envrionment and install the :code:`nleis.py` from PyPI.

 The best way to use this toolbox is creating a virtual environment using the :code:`environment.yml` file in the GitHub repo.